Periodontist in Seattle, WA

 The Periodontal Treatment Process

-During your initial consultation, we conduct a thorough assessment of your gum health, including periodontal charting, checking for signs of disease, recession, or bone loss.
-Advanced digital imaging and diagnostic tools (like x ray) help us create a customized treatment plan tailored to your specific needs.
+During your initial periodontist consultation, we conduct a thorough assessment of your gum health, including periodontal charting, checking for signs of gum disease, recession, or bone loss.
+Advanced digital imaging and diagnostic tools (like x ray) help us create a customized treatment plan tailored to your specific periodontal needs.
+We measure pocket depths around each tooth, evaluate gum attachment levels, and assess bone density to determine the extent and severity of any periodontal disease.

 Non-Surgical Treatment

-For early to moderate gum disease, we begin with non-surgical treatments.
-This includes professional dental cleaning, scaling and root planing to remove bacteria and plaque buildup, and personalized oral hygiene instructions.
+For early to moderate gum disease, we begin with non-surgical periodontal treatments.
+This includes professional dental cleaning, scaling and root planing to remove bacteria and plaque buildup from gum disease, and personalized oral hygiene instructions.
 We may also recommend antimicrobial therapies to support your gum healing process.
+Scaling and root planing, a common periodontics procedure often called “deep cleaning,” removes tartar from below the gum line and smooths root surfaces to help gums reattach to teeth.

-Approximately 4-6 weeks after initial treatment, we’ll reassess your gum health to determine the effectiveness of the non-surgical approach and decide if further interventions are necessary.
+Approximately 4-6 weeks after initial periodontal treatment, we’ll reassess your gum health to determine the effectiveness of the non-surgical periodontics approach and decide if further interventions are necessary.
+This healing period allows your gums to respond to treatment, and we measure improvements in pocket depths and gum attachment to track your gum disease progress.

-For more advanced cases or if non-surgical treatments haven’t achieved desired results, we may recommend surgical procedures.
+For more advanced gum disease cases or if non-surgical treatments haven’t achieved desired results, we may recommend surgical periodontal procedures.
 These can include pocket reduction surgery, gum grafting, or bone regeneration techniques to restore lost tissue and provide long-term stability for your teeth.
+Our Seattle periodontics practice also offers laser-assisted periodontal therapy (LANAP), a minimally invasive alternative to traditional gum disease surgery that uses focused laser energy to remove diseased tissue while preserving healthy gums.

-Ongoing care is crucial for maintaining healthy gums and preventing future issues.
+Ongoing periodontal care is crucial for maintaining healthy gums and preventing future gum disease issues.
 This includes regular professional cleanings at customized intervals (often every 3-4 months), continuous monitoring of your gum health, and reinforcement of effective at-home oral hygiene practices.
+Periodontal maintenance differs from routine cleanings, involving more thorough examination of pocket depths, targeted cleaning below the gum line, and closer monitoring of gum disease recurrence.

 Restore and protect your gums for a healthier smile.
 Let expert periodontal care stop gum disease and strengthen your foundation for lifelong oral health.

-At Dental Specialties Northwest, Dr. Thomas Sweeney, board certified periodontist leads our periodontal care with extensive experience and a commitment to excellence.
-His expertise in diagnosing and treating gum disease ensures that patients receive top-tier, personalized care for their specific needs.
+At Dental Specialties Northwest, Dr. Thomas Sweeney and Dr. Rhys Spoor lead our periodontal care with extensive periodontist experience and a commitment to excellence.
+Their periodontics training and experience in diagnosing and treating gum disease ensures that Seattle patients receive top-tier, personalized periodontal care for their specific needs.

-Our team prioritizes patient comfort, using the latest technology and minimally invasive techniques to deliver effective treatments with a gentle approach.
+Our Seattle periodontist team prioritizes patient comfort, using the latest technology and minimally invasive techniques to deliver effective gum disease treatments with a gentle approach.
 From your initial evaluation to follow-up care, we’re dedicated to helping you achieve long-lasting gum health.
+Our Columbia Tower Seattle practice offers world-class periodontal care with spa-caliber amenities, ensuring your comfort throughout treatment.

 Why Choose Periodontal Care at Dental Specialties Northwest?